widoz/template-loader/readme.md

        ->render();
 ```

+Since WordPress function `locate_template` allow to pass an array along a string, we can do the same by
+passing an array of template paths to the method `usingTemplate`.

 ## Data Type

 The data type used to inject values into the template is a class named `TemplateLoader\DataInterface`.